wetchler/ML/README.md

 ### Overview of today

+1. What is Machine Learning
 1. Review the "data science" pipeline
 1. Build, interpret, and score a basic linear regression model
 1. Show how to use the same process for logistic regression and random forests.

+### Machine Learning

+(Very) roughly, **machine learning = prediction**.
+If you write a computer program that uses things you know to predict things you don't know, you're generally doing machine learning.
+For example:
+* Someone is applying for a loan at a bank.
+You know their credit score, age, and income (known things).
+You want to know if they will repay their loan (unknown thing).
+* You have a patient's medical history and recent test results (known things).
+You want to know if they will develop cancer later in life (unknown thing).
+* You are considering implementing a new math program at a school.
+You have the standardized test results from a bunch of students at a bunch of schools using a bunch of different programs (known things).
+You want to know if instituting this program will raise standardized test scores in this school (unknown thing).

+Phrases you might hear in the machine learning (ML) world:
+- (Names of modelling algorithms): random forest, support vector machine, neural network, convolutional neural network, recurrent neural network, etc etc forever
+- (Names of techniques): train-test split, cross-validation, k-fold, imputation, one-hot encoding, feature engineering, feature selection, hyperparameter, gradient descent, confusion matrix, ROC curve, etc etc forever

 ### The data science pipeline